tunaiku/tunaiku-ui-web/.github/CONTRIBUTING.md

 # Project Overview

-Amar UI Web is a collection of styles written in Sass (SCSS) which is split into two main folders `library/` and `docs/`.
+Tunaiku UI Web is a collection of styles written in Sass (SCSS) which is split into two main folders `library/` and `docs/`.

 The `library/` folder is where you will find the styles for all components, utilities, layouts, or as we call them modules, each of which is split into **packages**.

-To manage these packages, Amar UI Web uses the combination of **Lerna** and **Yarn Workspaces**.
+To manage these packages, Tunaiku UI Web uses the combination of **Lerna** and **Yarn Workspaces**.

 - **Yarn Workspaces** will help in linking one package with another without directly adding the dependency to each one during development if needed (although it will still need to be added to